FaridLU/fgrequests/README.md

 >>> response = fgreuests.build(urls, data=data)
 ```

 It has another parameter `worker`.
 By default the value of `worker` is `40`.
 If you increase this it will work more faster.
-But there is a problem if you increase this too much.
-This will make a lot of pressure in your `CPU` cores which may freeze your system.
+But there is a problem if you increase this too much, this will make a lot of pressure in your `CPU` cores which may freeze your system.
 If you reduce the value of `worker` you this will take more time to return responses.
 You can change the value of worker like this:

 ```python
 >>> response = fgreuests.build(urls, worker=70)